A Guide to Improving Metabolic Health for Longevity

 This isn't about rigid rules.
 It's a flexible framework for creating balanced, delicious meals that work with your body, not against it.

-The Power of Nutrient Timing
+The Power of Nutrient Timing for Blood Glucose Control

 It’s not just what you eat, but when you eat that matters.
 You’ve probably heard of intermittent fasting, and for good reason—it can be a powerful strategy for improving your body’s sensitivity to insulin.